piegope/doc/docs/en/rdm/windows/getting-started/checklist-small-teams/index.md

 * ***Database login***: Uses a SQL login to directly access the SQL server.
 The first database administrative user is created using this method.
 * ***Integrated Security (Active Directory)***: Recommended for Azure SQL data sources.
 Uses the active user’s Microsoft AD account.
 * [***Custom login***](/kb/remote-desktop-manager/how-to-articles/implement-custom-login-mode/): Recommended for SQL Server data sources.
-Allows for the creation of Remote Desktop Manager accounts for users to authenticate with, but prevents them from having direct access to the SQL database through an external tool.
+Allows for the creation of {{ en.RDM }} accounts for users to authenticate with, but prevents them from having direct access to the SQL database through an external tool.

 {% youtube 'BfFvtHJSzbs?start=174' %}
 		</td>